UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Judith_Mills.md

 having two children, I also did various part-time work.
 I worked part-time at what was then Leeds Polytechnic, now Leeds Metropolitan University; I did some teaching courses there.
 I did some at Kitson College.
-I did some work for B/Tec—or Bec/Tec as they were then—which is one of the awarding bodies, an academic awarding body, so I did some work on their administration system.
+I did some work for BTec—or Bec/Tec as they were then—which is one of the awarding bodies, an academic awarding body, so I did some work on their administration system.
 Again, that was a group of women, really.
 I also worked briefly for F International.

 **Abbate:**

 Wow\!
-I’m talking to Steve \[Stephanie\] Shirley tomorrow.
+I’m talking to Steve \Stephanie\ Shirley tomorrow.

 **Mills:**